-AAA Marine and Ferretti Group announce exclusive UAE & Oman dealership
+AAA Marine and Ferretti Group Announce Exclusive UAE & Oman Dealership

 - Global luxury yacht market valued at USD8.5 billion in 2025; projected to double by 2032

-This partnership aligns with Abu Dhabi’s Maritime Tourism Strategy, which seeks to position the UAE’s capital as a leading global maritime destination through the development of world-class maritime infrastructure, advanced digital maritime solutions, and a safe and sustainable marine environment.
+This partnership aligns with Abu Dhabi’s Tourism Strategy 2030, which seeks to position the UAE’s capital as a leading global maritime destination through the development of world-class maritime infrastructure, advanced digital maritime solutions, and a safe and sustainable marine environment.

-Indeed, on a macro-level, this partnership is can also be said to align with the emirate’s wider Abu Dhabi 2030 Tourism Vision.
-In particular, it aligns with the stated aim of the Department of Culture and Tourism - Abu Dhabi (DCT) to enable the emirate to become a leading global cultural and leisure destination by offering unique, authentic experiences through enhanced infrastructure and new business opportunities, across these industry sectors.

 Held at Emirates Palace in Abu Dhabi and attended by high-profile dignitaries from different industries, the agreement signing marks a defining milestone for the regional maritime sector – solidifying the UAE as a growing hub for luxury yachting, marine leisure, and international investment.